 1. Overlap – the material overlaps with that studied in another discipline.
 At the meeting, the representative of the other notices that overlap and the lack of consultation (there is no letter from the chair) and requests such a letter

-2. Incomplete submissions – important information is missing.
+2. Incomplete submissions – Required documentation in support of the proposal is missing.
 Submissions should be checked to ensure that all the required information is included.

-If a Curriculum Committee Representative decides not to continue as a departmental curriculum representative during (or at the end of) the academic year, he or she should notify the Office of the Dean about the change immediately.
-The outgoing representative or department will need to provide the name of the new representative as soon as it is available.
+If a Curriculum Committee Representative decides not to continue his role during (or at the end of) the academic year, he/she must notify the Office of the Dean immediately.
+The outgoing representative or department will need to provide the name of the new representative as soon as possible.
 The outgoing representative should brief the new representative with information about the committee, curricular process and any pending curricular issues the department may have.

 Bulletin